mgfeller/naftis/readme.md

 # naftis

-naftis is a simple service that can be used to test a service mesh implementation.
+naftis is a simple service that can be used to test for instance a service mesh implementation.

 It has a REST interface.